 LODGen is a command line tool that generates terrain LOD and object LOD meshes.
 Not to be confused with xLODGen, which is a tool mode of xEdit, which makes use of LODGen to generate object LOD meshes or terrain LOD meshes.
 It is included in the DynDOLOD Standalone and also in the xEdit/xLODGen archives.

 It requires a recent version of Microsoft Visual C++ Redistributable packages for Visual Studio 2015, 2017, 2019 and 2022 to be installed.
 In case the Redistributable is missing or outdated, typical error messages are LODGen returned error 259

 LODGen.exe/LODGenx64.exe require .NET Framework 4.8 to be installed, which is typically included in Windows 10/11.
-LODGenWin.exe/LODGenx64Win.exe require .NET Runtime 6 to be installed.
-The higher .NET Runtime 6 version is preferred.
+LODGenWin.exe/LODGenx64Win.exe require .NET Desktop Runtime 6 or higher to be installed.
+The .NET Desktop Runtime version is preferred over the .NET Framework version.
 A check at startup determines if it can be used or else automatically falls back to the .Net Framework 4.8 version.
 To know which version is being used, check the log for the line:

 External: C:\Modding\DynDOLOD\Edit Scripts\[LODGen|LODGenx64|LODGenWin|LODGenx64Win].exe

 In case LODGen failed to generate object LOD for one or more worlds, check the log messages window (click OK, then click Check log) or the saved DynDOLOD log.
 Typically the log message show which worlds failed and which specific LODGen log file to check for additional information about the error.
 These messages look like: